 fbpx

-From 20 March – 31 May 2025, the mjf piano trail competition will see 16 free to access street pianos dotted throughout Manchester.
-Available for everyone within the wider manchester community to play, our mission is simple: to encourage everyone to come together and share in the joy of music-making!
+From 20 March – 31 May 2025, the mjf piano trail competition saw 16 free to access street pianos dotted throughout Manchester.
+Available for everyone within the wider manchester community to play, our mission was simple: to encourage everyone to come together and share in the joy of music-making!

-In collaboration with our friends at Forsyth Music shop and Yamaha, the mjf2025 piano trail will also see the return of the competition to find Manchester’s hidden talents, with a whole raft of prizes up for grabs including… a Yamaha digital piano!
+In collaboration with our friends at Forsyth Music shop and Yamaha, the mjf2025 piano trail also saw the return of the competition to find Manchester’s hidden talents, with a whole raft of prizes up for grabs including… a Yamaha digital piano!

-But most importantly the trail invites you to get creative, have fun and make music for Manchester.
-Whether it be an original composition, your favourite song, jazz, or any other genre – we want to hear it!
+But most importantly the trail invited everyone to get creative, have fun and make music for Manchester.
+Whether it was an original composition, a favourite song, jazz, or any other genre – we wanted to hear it!

 play it forward: street piano fund